msouppe/CMPE257_Mobile_Networks/paper/paper.md

 network simulation platform we use, while in Section 4, we describe how each experiment was conducted originally, i.e., prior to using Popper's reproducibility model.
 Section 5 presents experimental results under Popper and compares them with original results.
-Lastly, in Section 6, we reflect on our experience and provide a list of lessons learned that we hope will help other practitioners producing this type of networking experiments.
+Section 6 describes briefly the workflows that correspond to experimental testbeds and to real-world measurement gathering.
+Lastly, in Section 7, we reflect on our experience and provide a list of lessons learned that we hope will help other practitioners working networking experiments.

 # Popper {#sec:popper_tool}